Grand-Canonical Symmetric Orbifold Theories: The Grand-Canonical Symmetric Orbifold Theory

 \subsection{The Hilbert Space}

 To construct the Fock space of quantum field theory, one must sum over all $n$-particle Hilbert spaces.
-Similarly, the Hilbert space of the grand-canonical symmetric orbifold theory is obtained by summing the Hilbert spaces corresponding to all degrees:
+Similarly, the Hilbert space of the grand-canonical symmetric orbifold is obtained by summing over symmetric orbifold Hilbert spaces $\curlyH^{(d)}$ of all degrees:

-Each Hilbert space is itself the sum of twisted sectors.
-We may therefore write
+Each fixed-degree Hilbert space is itself the sum of twisted sectors, which are generated by the twist operators $\sigma_{[g]}^{(d)}$.
+In the grand-canonical context, we are interested in twists that act at each degree simultaneously, such as

-where the sum runs over orbits of partial permutations of all sizes.
-We denote by $\alpha_{[r]}$ the twist operator that generates the ground state of the sector $\curlyH_{[r]}$, and refer to it as a generalized twist operator.
-The partial permutation orbit of empty support $\alpha_{\emptyset}$ is the identity operator.
-It corresponds under the state-operator map to the vacuum of $\curlyH_0$, which should therefore be regarded as the vacuum of the theory.

-It is convenient to organize the Hilbert space in terms of the boundary conditions its fields obey.
-Given a partial permutation $r$ with minimal support $\curlyS_r$, we define